 Skill Level

-The skill level for this project is intermediate.
-While most of the square is at the beginner level, round 4 uses a stitch combination called the box bead stitch(which you can learn with this tutorial).
 The magic circle is also used to start the square, although you can substitute that with a small loop of chain stitches if desired.

 Abbreviations Used